COVID-19 information for staff, faculty, and researchers

 What is the process to undertake research involving human participants?

-- All facets of the research must adhere to all UM and provincial health and safety requirements and protocols at the time the activity occurs
+- All facets of the research adhere to UM and provincial health and safety requirements and protocols at the time the activity occurs

 *NOTE* After approval is granted to resume previously approved research involving human participants, researchers will be required to reconsent and will need to contact the appropriate Human Ethics Officer for further information.

 **NOTE** Researchers should resume previously approved studies or begin new studies with the understanding that pandemic restrictions are fluid and may change quickly.
 As such, human participant research could be halted again in the future, depending on the course of the pandemic and provincial restrictions.

 How are student stipends impacted for Summer 2022 term?

 In response to the President’s March 21 message that Summer Term classes will be held in-person except for designated DE courses, the option to pay stipend payments to international graduate students towards their tuition fees, will not be available for the Summer Term.
 This interim solution was an exception granted by Tri-Agencies permitting the application of stipend payments towards student tuition fees, due to international students’ inability to travel to Canada caused by border restrictions over the pandemic.

 Where can I find information on the UM’s Canada Research Continuity Emergency Fund?

 Information is provided on UM’s processes on the Canada Research Continuity Emergency Fund.

 What support is available for pandemic-related expenses for tri-agency funded research?